 My journey into the mind/body/innate connection thoughtfully expressed itself during my undergraduate career studying anatomy and bodywork under the guidance of Professor Andrea Olsen (my mentor at Middlebury College).
-This experience guided my graduate program at Northeastern University, where I had the opportunity to work with Dr. Herbert Benson (Cardiologist at Massachusetts General Hospital) at his mindfullness training clinic.
+This experience guided my graduate program at Northeastern University, where I had the opportunity to work with Dr. Herbert Benson, Cardiologist at Massachusetts General Hospital, at the Mind Body Medical Institute, in conjunction with Harvard University.

 Then life took me in a beautiful and challenging new direction with the birth of my first son.
 He was tongue-tied (TT) and Upper Frenulum, lip-tied (LT).
 He exclusively breastfed until he self-weened at 19 months, just prior to the birth of my second son.
 Colic, reflux, heartburn, sleeplessness, slow to gain, constant nursing (every 1-3 hrs), excessive tension in the body and the need to be constantly held; these chronic symptoms affected the whole family.